Lewes District Council

 Once a decision has been made, a formal decision notice is issued to the applicant or agent.

 Conditions may require the submission of further details that require formal approval from us, or stipulate that development must be carried out only in accordance with the specified requirements.
-To be consistent, most conditions are drawn from a standard list and will include a reason for imposing the condition.
+To be consistent, most conditions are drawn from a standard list and will include the reason for imposing the condition.

 In the case of refusals, full reasons are given as to which elements of the development are unacceptable and why it does not accord with planning policy.